March 18, 1910: An important entry in the nascent horror genre is the Edison Company’s Frankenstein, with stage veteran Charles Ogle as the monster.

 March 20, 1955: Hollywood discovers a new sound–rock and roll–when “Rock Around the Rock” plays over the opening credits of Blackboard Jungle.

-March 17, 1970: The Boys in the Band is a groundbreaking, albeit stereotypic, step in mainstream cinema’s depiction of homosexuals.
+March 17, 1970: The Boys in the Band, a groundbreaking (albeit stereotypic) step in mainstream cinema’s depiction of homosexuals, opens.

 March 20, 1971: Producer Albert Ruddy announces all references to “the Mafia” will be eliminated from the script of The Godfather at the request of Italian-Americans.